Franklin College Board of Trustees Executive Committee

 Alumnus, Class of ’69

 Robert became a board member in 2007; he serves on the Enrollment Management, Physical Facilities, President’s, and Trusteeship committees.
 He holds a bachelor’s degree in journalism and history from Franklin College and a master’s degree in education from Butler University (Indianapolis).
 He was the president and an owner of Retirement Management, Inc., prior to its sale in 2008.
 He and his business partner focused on the development of “neighborhood” retirement communities in Indiana and subsequently built and operated eight communities in the state.
 In addition to serving as a trustee, Robert serves on the Franklin College Alumni Council.
 He also was official ambassador and coordinator of the 2009 Colts mini-camp at the college.
-He resides in Carmel, Ind.
+He resides in Carmel, Indiana.

 Susan Johnson DeVoss